 How to apply

 Applications are made directly to the University and assessed by the Faculty.
 On-time applications for the March Semester close on the last working day of October.
-Applicants are also advised to download the supplementary forms and complete the information before commencing their online application.
+Applicants are advised to download the three supplementary forms and complete the information before commencing their online application.

 For further information regarding the application process, please visit the Faculty of Education and Social Work website.